-The current awards available for 2016 are:
+The current awards available are:

 Bursaries are awarded annually to support education in Gynaecological Endoscopy.
 The Bursaries are open to individuals who meet the following eligibility criteria: